zhiming99/rpc-frmwrk/README.md

 [`Fri May 21 2021 02:31:46 PM Beijing`]
 1. last week, fixed a fatal error when web socket was enabled, though it is an old bug, just exposed.
 2. The tag 4 is the latest stable version before adding request-based flow control.
-3. The request based flow controls involves a mainloop pool to distribute the io loads, timeout long-wait requests, and task scheduling restrictions, and concurrent request limit update event from server to proxy.
+3. The `request based flow control` involves a `mainloop pool` to distribute the io loads, retiring long-wait requests, task scheduling restrictions in `CIfParallelTaskGrp`, and `concurrent request limit update` event.

 [`Mon May 10 2021 09:24:59 PM Beijing`]
 1. Let's move on to add request-based flow control.